dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-19-on-timeouts.md

 Here's a brain dump of thoughts I kept in my head about timeouts in distributed systems.

-Longer timeouts (for downstream dependencies) are tying request handling threads in a service for a longer time which means that request handling thread pool is going to get exhausted faster, which at point of exhaustion kicks-off a cascading failure in the upstream services.
+Longer timeouts (for downstream dependencies) are tying request handling threads in a service for a longer time which means that request handling thread pool is going to get exhausted faster, which at point of exhaustion kicks-off a cascading failure in the upstream services until the whole system becomes unavailable.

-Upstream services have a higher chance of this happening since they are, by definition, waiting longer for the response compared to downstream services (response time of a given service is proportional to the number of downstream dependencies) and thus needs to be planned accordingly in terms of capacity.
+##Upstream services exhaust thread pool faster
-The first service that fails in the call chain is propagating failure upstream until the whole system becomes unavailable.
+Upstream services have a higher chance of this happening since they are, by definition, waiting longer for the response compared to downstream services (response time of a given service is proportional to the number of downstream dependencies) and thus needs to be planned accordingly in terms of thread pool capacity.

 It also depends on the fan-in factor of a given service.
 Usually, the more downstream we go, the higher fan-in we have.
 This indicates services that we need to be more careful about, since when they become unavailable they are bringing more of a system down with them than the services that have lower fan-in factor.
 Meaning, the service with high fan-in factor should have more aggressive timeouts towards the downstream dependencies in order to release the threads faster and not bring the rest of the system down with it.